JetBrains/intellij-sdk-docs/topics/reference_guide/legacy_project_wizard.md

 To support the creation of your module when a project is imported from existing sources, extend [`ProjectStructureDetector`](%gh-ic%/java/idea-ui/src/com/intellij/ide/util/projectWizard/importSources/ProjectStructureDetector.java).
 To detect the files your module supports, implement `ProjectStructureDetector.detectRoots()`.

-Refer to the [Smalltalk project structure detector](https://github.com/bulenkov/RedlineSmalltalk/blob/master/src/st/redline/smalltalk/module/RsProjectStructureDetector.java) to see an example implementation.

-But detecting the files is not enough, you also need to create a module for the project if appropriate by implementing `setupProjectStructure()`.
+Detecting files is not enough - it is also required to create a module for the project, if appropriate, by implementing `setupProjectStructure()`.
 Here is an example that creates a module if no other modules exist in the project structure.

 ```java